tahahasan897/govinance_protocol/README.md

 ### 🔧 Problem Statement

 - Cryptocurrency lacks tangible presence, making long-term emotional ownership harder to sustain.
+- Bitcoin has a fixed supply mechanism which will detain in a matter of 10 years (approx 2030-2035) which having to decrease the rewarding system.
+Which will decrease security as having the miners relying on the transaction fees as a revenue based
-- Ethereum obtains a base fee, which delegates an extra fee for any ordinary user that has to pay in order to deflate the ETH.
+- Ethereum obtains a base fee (EIP 1559), which delegates an extra fee for any ordinary user that has to pay in order to deflate the ETH.
 - Volatility discourages real-world utility and stable adoption.
 - Cold wallets are functionally secure, but lack personality, reward mechanics, and community involvement.